melvinwevers/CV_tutorial/README.md

 ### Install using Anaconda

 The easiest way to install the requires libraries is through Anaconda.
-Make sure you have anaconda installed for python 3.6.
+Make sure you have anaconda 5.2.0 installed for python 3.6.

+You can download anaconda 5.2.0 here: https://repo.anaconda.com/archive/

+Ore you can make a python 3.6. environment in anaconda.
+This is described here: http://docs.anaconda.com/anaconda/faq/#how-do-i-get-anaconda-with-python-3-5-or-3-6

 Clone this repository to your local machine using